MaxWaterhout/TCN_self_supervised_learning/README.md

 | Single-view TCN (min loss )    | -               |    75.0%        | 11781  |
 | Single-view TCN (max itr)      | -               |    76.1%        | 13k   |
 | Single-view TCN (literature) [1]| 74.2% *         |    -            |266k   |

+In the Table above, data with * are from the reference paper.
 1. literature paper
 2. Our results
 3. results: network learns from the tripletloss.